Q&A: Sharp HealthCare’s Commitment to, and Experience With, Clinical Trials

 While many hospitals rely on manual reviews, outdated reports, and other time-consuming methods to find the right candidates, innovative clinical trial sites are turning to new technology that makes the identification and enrollment process much more efficient.

-One such organization is Sharp HealthCare, which is using VigiLanz Research to accurately and quickly identify eligible candidates for clinical trial enrollment.
+One such organization is Sharp HealthCare, which is using VigiLanz to accurately and quickly identify eligible candidates for clinical trial enrollment.
 In this Q&A, DeAnn Cary, PhD, Director of Research at Sharp HealthCare, discusses the hospital’s approach to clinical trials and why it began using this new technology to support its research efforts.

 Tell us about Sharp HealthCare and why it participates in clinical trials?